dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   Returns:

   - `ac.Disposable`
+## Function ac.getAppWindows()
+Collect information about available windows.
+## Function ac.accessAppWindow(windowName)
+Looks for a certain window of either an original AC app, a Python or a Lua app.
+Use `ac.getAppWindows()` to get a list of available apps.
+If found, this wrapper can be used to move or hide an app, or switch it to a different render layer.

+  Parameters:

+  1. `windowName`: `string`

+  Returns:

+  - `ac.AppWindowAccessor`
+## Class ac.AppWindowAccessor
+Wrapper for interacting with any AC app.
+Might not work as intended with some apps not expecting such intrusion though.

+- `ac.AppWindowAccessor:valid()`

+  Window reference is valid (some references might become invalid if the window is deleted).

+  Returns:

+    - `boolean`

+- `ac.AppWindowAccessor:visible()`

+  Checks if window is visible.

+  Returns:

+    - `boolean`

+- `ac.AppWindowAccessor:setVisible(value)`

+  Changes visible state of the window.

+  Parameters:

+    1. `value`: `boolean?` Default value: `true`.

+  Returns:

+    - `ac.AppWindowAccessor`

+- `ac.AppWindowAccessor:pinned()`

+  Checks if window is pinned.

+  Returns:

+    - `boolean`

+- `ac.AppWindowAccessor:setPinned(value)`

+  Changes pinned state of the window.
+Works with IMGUI apps with CSP v0.2.3-preview62 or newer.

+  Parameters:

+    1. `value`: `boolean?` Default value: `true`.

+  Returns:

+    - `ac.AppWindowAccessor`

+- `ac.AppWindowAccessor:position()`

+  Returns window position.

+  Returns:

+    - `vec2`

+- `ac.AppWindowAccessor:size()`

+  Returns window size (Python apps might draw things to extends exceeding this size).

+  Returns:

+    - `vec2`

+- `ac.AppWindowAccessor:move(value)`

+  Moves window to a different position.
+Works with IMGUI apps with CSP v0.2.3-preview62 or newer.

+  Parameters:

+    1. `value`: `vec2`

+  Returns:

+    - `ac.AppWindowAccessor`

+- `ac.AppWindowAccessor:resize(value)`

+  Resizes a window.
+Works with IMGUI apps only.

+  Parameters:

+    1. `value`: `vec2`

+  Returns:

+    - `ac.AppWindowAccessor`

+- `ac.AppWindowAccessor:redirectLayer()`

+  Returns redirect layer, or 0 if redirect is disabled.
+Redirected apps can be accessed via `dynamic::hud::redirected::N` textures.

+  Returns:

+    - `integer` 0 if redirect is disabled.

+- `ac.AppWindowAccessor:setRedirectLayer(layer, duplicate)`

+  Moves window to a different render layer, or back to existance with `0` passed as `layer`.
+Windows in separate layers don’t get mouse commands (but this wrapper can be used to send fake commands instead).

+  Parameters:

+    1. `layer`: `integer?` Default value: `0`.

+    2. `duplicate`: `boolean?` Set to `true` to clone a window to a different layer instead of moving it there.
+Be careful: this might break some Python apps.
+Default value: `false`.

+  Returns:

+    - `ac.AppWindowAccessor`

+- `ac.AppWindowAccessor:onMouseMove(position)`

+  Sends a fake mouse event to a window.
+Does not work with IMGUI apps or from online scripts.

+  Parameters:

+    1. `position`: `vec2`

+  Returns:

+    - `ac.AppWindowAccessor`

+- `ac.AppWindowAccessor:onMouseDown(position, button)`

+  Sends a fake mouse event to a window.
+Does not work with IMGUI apps or from online scripts.

+  Parameters:

+    1. `position`: `vec2`

+    2. `button`: `ui.MouseButton?` Default value: `ui.MouseButton.Left`.

+  Returns:

+    - `ac.AppWindowAccessor`

+- `ac.AppWindowAccessor:onMouseUp(position, button)`

+  Sends a fake mouse event to a window.
+Does not work with IMGUI apps or from online scripts.

+  Parameters:

+    1. `position`: `vec2`

+    2. `button`: `ui.MouseButton?` Default value: `ui.MouseButton.Left`.

+  Returns:

+    - `ac.AppWindowAccessor`
 ## Function ac.writeReplayBlob(key, data)
 Writes additional data to replay.
 Use `ac.readReplayBlob()` to extract data later in replay mode.
 Data written this way is not tied to frames.
 Don’t bother compressing data too much: when writing, data will be compressed automatically.